Wissance/WebApiToolkit/README.md

     [FromQuery(Name = "author")] public string[] Authors { get; set; }
 }
 ```

+#### 4.2 GRPC Services

+Starting from `v3.0.0` it possible to create GRPC Services and we have algorithm for this with example

 ### 5. Nuget package
 You could find nuget-package [here](https://www.nuget.org/packages/Wissance.WebApiToolkit)